The foods we eat are often unsuitable for refrigeration, as some lose freshness, texture, or nutrients when stored at cold temperatures.

 When it comes to storing food, the refrigerator is often seen as the ultimate preservation tool.
 However, not all foods benefit from the cold, damp environment of a fridge.
-In fact, some foods can lose their flavor, texture, and nutritional value when refrigerated.
+In fact, some foods can lose their flavour, texture, and nutritional value when refrigerated.
 Knowing which foods to keep out of the refrigerator can help maintain their quality and extend their shelf life.
 Here’s a comprehensive guide to foods that should not be stored in a refrigerator.

 Bananas are tropical fruits that thrive in warmer environments.
 Refrigerating bananas can cause their skin to turn black and their texture to become mushy.
-The cold temperature slows down the ripening process, which can negatively affect the fruit’s flavor.
+The cold temperature slows down the ripening process, which can negatively affect the fruit’s flavour.
 It's best to keep bananas at room temperature to allow them to ripen naturally.
 If you have overripe bananas, consider using them in smoothies or baking.

 Potatoes should be stored in a cool, dark, and dry place, but not in the refrigerator.
 The cold temperature can convert the starches in potatoes into sugars, leading to an unpleasantly sweet taste and an undesirable texture when cooked.
 A pantry or a basement is ideal for storing potatoes, provided they are kept in a well-ventilated container away from light.